-Note 9 - City of Detroit's Chapter 9 Bankruptcy Plan of Adjustment and Continuing Impact on the Plan (Continued)
+Note 10 - City of Detroit's Chapter 9 Bankruptcy Plan of Adjustment and Continuing Impact on the System (Continued)

-- An Income Stabilization Program (the "ISF Program"), which was established as part of the State Contribution Agreement, another facet of the Pension Settlement.
+- The possibility of restoration of certain pension benefit cuts, based on a program for the most financially vulnerable pensioners and beneficiaries through the State of Michigan Treasury Department, as well as a new feature of Component II allowing restoration depending on the System's funding level over time - An Income Stabilization Program (the "ISF Program") was established as part of the State Contribution Agreement as another facet of the Pension Settlement.
 The ISF Program, supported by City funds arising from an unlimited tax general obligation bonds settlement, is intended to ensure that the most financially vulnerable retirees and beneficiaries do not fall below the poverty line as a result of bankruptcy-related pension changes.
-Beginning March 1, 2015, certain DPFRS members also received benefit pension cut restoration under the Income Stabilization Fund program administered by DPFRS pursuant to the State Contribution Agreement based on eligibility and benefit payments calculated by the State of Michigan. - The POA also discusses a "Restoration Plan".
-Terms of the pension restoration are contained in "Exhibit II.B.3q.ii.C" of the POA and the terms govern how accrued pensions, including COLA benefits that were reduced as a part of the POA shall be restored over the 30 year period following the Confirmation Order.
-The Investment Committee will supervise the restoration process in accordance with the restoration process.
+Beginning March 1, 2015, certain DPFRS members also received benefit pension cut restoration under the Income Stabilization Program administered by DPFRS, pursuant to the State Contribution Agreement, based on eligibility and benefit payments calculated by the State of Michigan.
+Following the close of the fiscal year ended June 30, 2016, and pursuant to Component II of the Combined Plan and the State Contribution Agreement, the System implemented the first annual ISF Program benefit adjustments effective July 1, 2016. - The POA also discusses a "restoration plan."
+Terms of the pension restoration are contained in Exhibit II.B.3q.ii.C of the POA and the terms govern how accrued pensions, including COLA benefits that were reduced as a part of the POA, may be restored over the 30-year period following the Confirmation Order.
+The Investment Committee will supervise the restoration process in accordance with the restoration plan.
 The restoration plan shall be deemed a part of Component II.
-The funding levels have not been attained yet as of June 30, 2015 for the restoration process to initiate.
+The funding levels have not been attained yet as of June 30, 2016 for the restoration process to initiate.